4 Reasons Why Falafel Is Significant On Your Diet

 3. Sprinkle in the baking powder and 4 tablespoons of the flour, pulse.
 You want to add enough bulgur or flour so that the dough forms a small ball and no longer sticks to your hands.
 Turn into a bowl and refrigerate, covered, for several hours.

-4. Form the chickpea mixture into balls about the size of walnuts, or use a falafel scoop, available in Middle-Eastern markets.
+4. Form the chickpea mixture into balls about the size of walnuts, or use a falafel scoop, which can be found in Middle Eastern markets.

 5. Place on a baking sheet, brush the tops with oil, and bake in a preheated 375°F oven for 20-25 minutes until golden brown and crispy.